 “For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare are not carnal, but mighty through God) … Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ” (2 Corinthians 10:3–5).

-Jesus had no advantage over us.
-He fought the enemy in the same nature and by the same spiritual weapons that are available to us.
+Christ had no advantage over humans.
+He fought the enemy in the same nature and by the same spiritual weapons that are available to all.
 For He promised, “Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you” (Luke 10:19).
 If He had any advantage over humanity, it was simply that His inherent human nature was never polluted by personal indulgence in sin.

-At the cross, Jesus proved to the universe that Satan was wrong.
-Jesus proved that it was possible, in the flesh, to be obedient to God’s law through total dependence on the Father.
-Jesus proved it is possible by God’s grace to be sinless.
-The final vindication will take place when the character of Christ will be reproduced in the remnant, the 144,00 who remain faithful to the end: “These are they which follow the Lamb whithersoever he goeth… for they are without fault before the throne of God” (Revelation 14:4,5).
+At the cross, Christ proved to the universe that Satan was wrong.
+He proved that it was possible, in the flesh, to be obedient to God’s law through total dependence on the Father.
+The Lord proved it is possible by God’s grace to be sinless.
+The final vindication will take place when the character of Christ will be reproduced in the remnant, the 144,00 who will remain faithful to the end.
+“These are they which follow the Lamb whithersoever he goeth… for they are without fault before the throne of God” (Revelation 14:4,5).

 The weapons against evil are made available to all (2 Corinthians 1:12; Ephesians 6:10–20).
 These weapons include truth as set forth in the Word of God (Hebrews 4:12), and the imparted power of Christ and the Holy Spirit (1 Corinthians 2:4).
-God calls men to this conflict, equips them for battle, and assures them of victory.
-He supplies the believers with all the power they need to overcome (2 Corinthians 2:14).
+God calls believers to this conflict, equips them for battle, and assures them of victory.
+He supplies them with all the power they need to overcome (2 Corinthians 2:14).

 God promised the believers that they would be “more than conquerors through him” (Romans 8:37).
-His sinless experience in the flesh is a guarantee that any of one may have the same victory if he depends upon the Father as Jesus did: “I can do all things through him who strengthens me” (Philippians 4:13).
+His sinless experience in the flesh is a guarantee that any of one may have the same victory if he depends fully upon the Father as Christ did.
+The apostle Paul declared, “I can do all things through him who strengthens me” (Philippians 4:13).

 In His service,